-As SEO and online marketing experts for lawyers, we emphasize the importance of having quality content on a firm’s website.
+As SEO and online marketing experts for lawyers websites, we emphasize the importance of having quality content on a firm’s website.
 By now, you’ve probably read or heard that “content is king” when it comes to any law firm’s online marketing strategy.
 In this article, I’m not going to preach to anyone about content except to say this: content is what draws traffic to your website, and quality content is what converts a site visitor into a firm lead.
-If you need proof, then check out our SEO case study where traffic to my law firm’s website increased over 300% in one year (approximately 15,000 visitors each month) and new client intakes increased 94%!
+If you need proof, then check out our lawyer SEO case study where traffic to my law firm’s website increased over 300% in one year (approximately 15,000 visitors each month) and new client intakes increased 94%!
 This increase was directly attributable to CONTENT.
 Having said that, pushing out content isn’t enough; the content must be quality.
 If you follow the 3 tips below, you will create quality content that converts site visitors into new clients.

 1. Don’t Write Like a Lawyer